basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/querying-python.md

 document: tutorials
 toc: true
 audience: beginner
-keywords: [developers, client, 2i, search, linkwalking, python]
+keywords: [developers, client, 2i, search, python]
 ---

 Now that we've had a taste of the CRUD interface for Riak, let's look into three other ways of querying for data - Link Walking, Secondary Indexes, and Riak Search.